Lac de Grand-Lieu: Tourism

 Due to the lake classification, as a protected area, its access is restricted.
 Navigation on the lake is prohibited; only seven professional fishermen have been granted specific authorisation to do so.
 Because of its shallow topography, and its wild vegetation, the lake is difficult to access.
 Except during the winter floods, it is only accessible from a few locations, such as at Bouaye in the north, at Pierre Aigüe in Saint-Aignan-Grandlieu and la Chevrolière in the east.

 For visitors, a museum has been created to present the lake and its ecosystem as well as the history of local fishermen.
 An observatory allows tourists to have a look at the wildlife in its natural habitat.

 An exhibition on the lake is offered at The lake House at Grand-lieu in Bouaye and a tour is also available at The old Guerlain Pavillon which overlooks the lake.

 Historic

 Prehistory and antiquity

-In the site the soil was formed about 50 million years, the current topography around two millions years ago, and the transformation of the current landscape took shape during the Neolithic period.
+In the site the soil was formed about 50 million years ago, the current topography around two millions years ago, and the transformation of the current landscape took shape during the Neolithic period.

 Six thousand years ago the areas which had not been filled by the sand were covered by a dense forest.
 The deposits of this forest build over time and it is today the fifth largest in France.
 It contains around 29 million cubic meters of peat.
 The bottom of the lake is composed of various deposits and their thickness can reach about thirty meters.
 Aquifers containing fresh water have been formed in these layers.
 An analysis at carbon 14 has been used to date that water, the result showed that is water would be locked up for 8 700 years.